Jorisvdv/Getting-Data/CodeBook.md

 * subject - id number indicating experiment participant.
 * activity - names for the different activities during the experiment.

 The following variables are the mean values for every subject and activity.
-Descriptions can be found in `features.txt`
+Descriptions can be found in `features.txt` located in the original dataset.
 * tBodyAcc.mean...X
 * tBodyAcc.mean...Y
 * tBodyAcc.mean...Z